Tony Romo Trade Rumors: Cowboys’ Move With Romo Being Impacted By Patriots?

 Farmer and Cowherd also agreed that the best option for Romo is to go to the Houston Texans based on the team having a better running game, better defense, and it wouldn’t be a huge move in terms of location for him.
 It’s mentioned that Houston cleared room for Romo with their recent trade move, sending Brock Osweiler away.
 However, Farmer said he doesn’t rule out Denver since Romo loves John Elway.

 Sam Farmer believes that something will end up being done as far as Romo being released or traded in the coming week.
-As Denver Post reported, John Elway isn’t too concerned about the quarterback situation for his Broncos team right now.
+As the Denver Post reported, John Elway isn’t too concerned about the quarterback situation for his Broncos team right now.

 “The Tony thing, I will just tell you this: There have been a lot of things out there that just aren’t true as far as what’s going on with our quarterbacks.
 That’s what happens.
 Everything gets frothed up there.
 So we just continue to go down our plan and continue to stay open.
 When things come available, we look at them at that point in time.”